cosmeoes/clgdrive/Readme.md

 if you have any comments about the project, you can send me an email to: comeoes@gmail.com or make an issue.

-> So that I can continue to use computers without dishonor, I have decided to put together a sufficient body of free software so that I will be able to get along without any software that is not free.

-_GNU founder, Richard Stallman._